Valandr/React-Chat/README.md

 ## Roadmap

+This is an on-going work.
+You can find below my todo list:

 - [ ] Basic chatroom screen
 - [ ] Communication between users (Api)
 - [ ] Chatrooms selector